DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

-The main operative of these communities relies on information disorders performed through the usage of fake news, memes, and conspiracy theories, among others, that reinforce each other and occupy a large portion of its members' worldview.
-They create a totalizing worldview that both replaces and excludes previous assumptions that are not connected to, or that go against the group's discourse.
+The main operative of these communities relies on information disorders performed through the usage of fake news, memes, and conspiracy theories, among others, that reinforce each other and occupy a large portion of its members\' worldview.
+They create a totalizing worldview that both replaces and excludes previous assumptions that are not connected to, or that go against the group\'s discourse.
 The members of these communities often share racial, gender, and class prejudices, which serve as criteria for selecting new members.
 In addition, these communities tend to attack and exclude any member who diverges from their mental dispositions.
-If someone posts divergent opinions or tries to reason with the group, that is, uses critical thinking, they face public defamation, thereby reinforcing the group's beliefs and preventing dissent within the group.
+If someone posts divergent opinions or tries to reason with the group, that is, uses critical thinking, they face public defamation, thereby reinforcing the group\'s beliefs and preventing dissent within the group.

 In *Anti-Oedipus*, Deleuze and Guattari argue that each society produces